SmitDeshmukh/OnlineAssignmentPortal/README.md

 Developed using PHP,HTML,CSS,JS,MySql.</b><br>
 This Portal is aimed at downloading and uploading online assignments for students; with each assignment having information about the instructions, description, deadline, and submission details.
-The main goal of this thesis is to design and implement online assignment submission they would be able to evaluate assignments automatically.<br>
+The main goal of this Project is to design and implement online assignment submission they would be able to evaluate assignments automatically.<br>
 The system provides an interface for testing assignments such that they